SII-Public-Research/sent/README.md

 Please refer to this link to understand SENT protocol : https://www.renesas.com/us/en/document/whp/tutorial-digital-sent-interface-zssc416xzssc417x

 Please refer to the stm32f1xx_hal librairie (docs + examples): https://crates.io/crates/stm32f1xx-hal

+# License
+This project is open source software, licensed under the terms of the Zero Clause BSD License (0BSD, for short).
+This basically means you can do anything with the software, without any restrictions, but you can't hold the authors liable for problems.

+See LICENSE.md for full details.